nksupermarket/Ether/README.md

 - keybinds
 - image
   - image position (if your image is cropped, this sets where the image crop happens)
-- search engine (only google and ddg for now)
+- search engine (google, ddg, + 1 custom search engine)
+  - to enter a custom search engine, you need to find the query url for the search engine eg. for google it is https://www.google.com/search

 You can download your configuration as JSON if you want to store it somewhere.